spacedriveapp/archive-wasm/docs/archive-wasm/src/fs.mjs/functions/extractTo.md

 > **extractTo**(`data`, `out`, `opts`?): `Promise`\<`void`\>

-Extract all supported archive entries inside a given path
+Extracts all supported archive entries to the specified directory.

-> Only files, directories, symlinks and hardlinks are supported.
+> Only files, directories, symlinks, and hardlinks are supported.
-> Any extra entry type, or invalid entry, in the archive will be skipped (with a warning printed to console)
+> Any unsupported or invalid entries in the archive are skipped, with a warning printed to the
-> This function throws if it attempts to overwrite any existing file
+> console.
+If [ExtractToOpts.overwrite](../interfaces/ExtractToExclusiveOpts.md#overwrite) is disabled, this function will throws if it
+> attempts to overwrite an existing file.

 ## Parameters

 ### data

-Archive's data
+The archive data.

 `ArrayBufferLike` | `ArrayBufferView`\<`ArrayBufferLike`\>